 Indian Summer Festival

-In 2018 the Indian Summer Festival takes place from July 5th until the 15th.
+In 2020 the Indian Summer Festival takes place from July 9th until July 19th.
+The theme for this year’s festival is Rivers of Language.

 Some of the festival’s events include the following:

 The Indian Summer Festival’s Opening Party is a major culinary event on the first day of the festival.
-In 2018 it took place on Thursday, July 5, and featured celebrity chef Vikram Vij.
+In 2019 it took place on Thursday, July 4, and features celebrity chef Vikram Vij.

 The Opening Party is held at the Roundhouse Community Centre at 181 Roundhouse Mews in Yaletown.
+It runs from 7:00 pm until 11:00 pm.
 Tickets cost around $125 and they usually sell out well in advance.

 Pause in the Park